lmachens/sons-of-the-forest-map/README.md

 3. Install the dependencies with `pnpm install`
 4. Start the development with `pnpm dev:web`

+### Internationalization

+The app supports multiple languages.
+If you want to add or update a language, please follow these steps:

+### Add new language strings

+The script in `scripts/i18n.mjs` will automatically extract all strings from the app and updates the locale files in `src/locales`.

+#### Add a new language

+Add the locale of the new language in `scripts/i18n.mjs` and run `pnpm i18n` to extract the strings of the app and create a new locale file in `src/locales`.
+This will take a while, because the script uses Google Translate to translate the strings.
+Please check the new locale file and correct any mistakes.

+#### Update an existing language

+Update the locale files in `src/locales`.

 ## Authors

 - **[DevLeon](https://github.com/lmachens)** - _Development_